Aeva/tangerine/README.md

 # Installing Tangerine "*Miniscule*" (x64 Windows and Linux)

- 0. If using Windows, install the [latest x64 Microsoft Visual C++ Redistributable for Visual Studio 2019](https://aka.ms/vs/17/release/vc_redist.x64.exe).
-    For some remarkable reason this is not installed by default.

  1. Install [Racket CS 8.5](https://download.racket-lang.org/all-versions.html),
     and ensure that `raco` and `racket` are in your system path environment variable.
 Newer versions might be fine.